-Behind a simple facade, walls can be complicated feat of engineering, which is why we interviewed members of the internal sales team, regional dealerships, and clients in order to better understand the specific challenges and common approaches.
+Behind a simple facade, walls can be a complicated feat of engineering, which is why we interviewed members of the internal sales team, regional dealerships, and clients in order to better understand the specific challenges and common approaches.
 We also held workshops designed to unpack, clarify, and formulate the messages and tools that would be most effective across the team’s many audiences.

 Our research-based brand positioning emphasized the inventive and problem-solving character of the sales and design team.
 We also shot original photography and video, developed key messaging, and designed a sales presentation that could be customized to suit individual audiences and empower sales people of various levels of expertise.